vmware/vic-product/docs/user_doc/vic_vsphere_admin/vicadmin_status_ref.md

 - If the **Firewall** status is unavailable:
   - Check the **VCH Admin Server** log for references to network issues.
   - Use the vSphere Web Client to remediate the management network issues as required.
 - If you see the error about port 2377, reconfigure the firewall on the ESXi host or hosts to allow  outbound connections on port 2377.
-For information about how to reconfigure the firewall on ESXi hosts, see [VCH Deployment Fails with Firewall Validation Error](../vic_vsphere_admin/ts_firewall_error.md) in *vSphere Integrated Containers Engine Installation*.
+For information about how to reconfigure the firewall on ESXi hosts, see [VCH Deployment Fails with Firewall Validation Error](../vic_vsphere_admin/ts_firewall_error.md).

 ## License ##